matrix-org/matrix-spec-proposals/proposals/3231-token-authenticated-registration.md

 The [/\_matrix/client/r0/register](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-register)
 endpoint uses the [User-Interactive Authentication API](https://matrix.org/docs/spec/client_server/r0.6.1#user-interactive-authentication-api).
-A new authentication type `m.registration.token` will be defined which requires a `token` key to be present in the submitted `auth` dict.
+A new authentication type `m.login.registration_token` will be defined which requires a `token` key to be present in the submitted `auth` dict.
 The token will be a string which the homeserver can match against its records to authenticate the registration request.